A brief history

-In fact, New Zealand was the last habitable place in the world to be discovered.
+In fact, New Zealand was the last large and habitable place in the world to be discovered.

 The first Europeans

 The first European to arrive in New Zealand was the Dutch explorer Abel Tasman in 1642.
-That’s how we got the Dutch-sounding name - from a Dutch mapmaker who first called us Nieuw Zeeland.
+That is how we got the Dutch-sounding name - from a Dutch mapmaker who first called us Nieuw Zeeland.

 For more information, see our Treaty of Waitangi page.

-The term 'Māori' didn't actually exist until the Europeans arrived.
-It actually means 'ordinary' and Māori used it to distinguish themselves from the new, fair skinned settlers.
+The term 'Māori' did not exist until the Europeans arrived.
+It means 'ordinary' and Māori used it to distinguish themselves from the new, fair skinned settlers.

 In the 1870s, the government helped thousands of British people start a new life in New Zealand.
 Railways were built and towns sprang up or expanded.

-In 1882, the first shipment of frozen meat made it successfully to England.
-Exporting meat and butter and cheese (chilled) became possible and New Zealand became a key supplier for Britain.
+In 1882, the first shipment of frozen meat from New Zealand made it successfully to England.
+Exporting meat, butter and cheese (chilled) became possible and New Zealand became a key supplier for Britain.

 With an economy based on agriculture, much of the forest that originally covered New Zealand was cleared for farmland.

-ANZAC Day, commemorating that landing, is a now a public holiday on April 25 each year and is marked with increasingly well-attended ceremonies.
-To explain the history of the day and its significance to New Zealand today, WW100 has created brief guides, translated in to 3 languages.
+ANZAC Day, commemorating the Gallipoli landing, is a public holiday on April 25 each year and is marked with increasingly well-attended ceremonies.
+To explain the history of the day and its significance to New Zealand today, WW100 has created brief guides, translated into 3 languages.